RichysHub/Typo_graphics/docs/source/design.rst

 Trying to find reference material online for what combinations would form what characters, I found little of relevance.
 What I did find, was instructions to produce a soldier from O, X, &, /, W, and _ using variable line spacing.
+A quick and easy way to make something unusual from a typewriter.

 .. figure:: ../../../Doc_Images/Soldiers.png
     :align: center